leon332157/leon332157.github.io/content/writeups/umass-ctf-2025/vecwhymm/index.md

 ---
-title: rev/vecwhymm
+title: vecWhyMM? (rev)
 summary:  Hmm, I wonder what happends when you XorMM and whYMM?
-Why do you wanna use YMM?
+Why do you wanna use YMM anyways?
 #draft: true
 ---